 So, do wear comfortable shoes and clothing.
 Also make sure you have something to eat before going there.

-But if you also wish to watch the performances at Dongkuk University, be there at around 3PM.
+But if you also wish to watch the performances at Dongkuk University, be there before 4PM.
 From Exit 6 of Dongkuk University Station, you can just follow the crowds towards the university's stadium.